 A glacier tour is among people’s favorite activities when visiting Alaska.
 Tours allow you to visit the glaciers by car, train, boat, or air.
-You can soar above them on helicopter tours, take in the sweeping views via train tours, walk up to them on a guided land tour, or even try a thrilling dog sledding ride.
+You can soar above them on helicopter tours (many of which include a glacier landing), take in the sweeping views via train tours, walk up to them on a guided land tour, or even try a thrilling dog sledding ride.
 On a glacier tour, you can step back in time to the Ice Age as you explore the millions of years-old rivers of ice in Alaska.

 Read on for the best Alaska glacier tours: